Our Mission

 Built over a century ago, the Page Memorial Library is the second oldest continuous-use library in the state.
 With that time, however, the current library has struggled to meet the needs of the growing local community.
 With a group of interested citizens, she formed a grassroots, non-profit organization, sought out local endorsements, and began fundraising to build a new, modern library.

-Our long-term goal is to create a cultural complex, with the new library and reading garden close to the Artist’s League of the Sandhills and a public playground with a picnic shelter and restrooms.
-This will be a valuable area for the community, and will continue the tradition of literacy that the current Aberdeen library has built over the last century.
+Our vision is near complete …… a cultural complex, which includes the new public library, the Library Green, and the Reading Garden Park, as well as the nearby Artist’s League of the Sandhills and public children’s playground with picnic shelter and restrooms.
+This is a valuable resource for the community and will provide a sense of place for all residents to enjoy.
+The new library will continue the tradition of literacy that the Aberdeen library has built over the last century.

 Read our organization’s by-laws here.